Mark Caguioa

-Mark Anthony Yu Caguioa (born November 19, 1979) is a Filipino professional basketball player who last played for the Barangay Ginebra San Miguel of the Philippine Basketball Association (PBA).
-Known as The Spark and as MC47 from his initials and his jersey number, he is also half of "The Fast and The Furious", along with his backcourt partner, Jayjay Helterbrand.
+Mark Anthony Yu Caguioa (born November 19, 1979) is a Filipino former professional basketball player.
+He played his whole career for the Barangay Ginebra San Miguel of the Philippine Basketball Association (PBA).
+Known as The Spark and as MC47 from his initials and his jersey number, he is also half of "The Fast and The Furious", along with his former backcourt partner, Jayjay Helterbrand.

 Early life

-Caguioa was born and raised in the Philippines and spent his adolescent years in Eagle Rock, Los Angeles, California.
+Caguioa was born and raised in San Juan.
+At eight years old, he scored 47 points in a barangay kids' league.
+When he was 10, he and his family moved to the US, where his father worked as a cable technician and his mother worked for a company that made heart pacemakers.
+He spent his adolescent years in Eagle Rock, Los Angeles, California.
 In 1997, Caguioa graduated from Eagle Rock High School.
+In his time there, he won two MVPs, averaged 26 points and 14 rebounds, and set a program record of 1,154 points in two years.

 Collegiate career

 Caguioa played collegiate basketball at Glendale Community College.
 He was named to the First Team All-Western State Conference after the 1999–2000 season.
+After that season, he was offered a scholarship to play for University of Hawaii at Hilo but turned it down to play in the PBA.